vmware-tanzu/cartographer/site/content/docs/development/architecture.md

 #### templateRef
-templateRef consists of a reference to a Template in one of two ways:
+`templateRef` consists of a reference to a Template in one of two ways:
 * kind and name (static), or
 * kind and a list of options (dynamic)

-If there is only one option for the template, you can directly refer to the template without a selector.
+If there is only one option for the template, you can directly refer to the template by name.
 For example:
 ```yaml
 templateRef:
   kind: ClusterSourceTemplate